Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-get.md

 - Prevents errors when processing mixed getObject results

 ### Alias Support
-Automatically extracts and includes:
+When msg.objects comes from WS ioB getObject and includes aliasInfo, the node also reads:
-- **aliasedBy**: Alias states that reference the original state
+- Alias target IDs referenced by alias objects
-- **aliasTarget**: Target states referenced by alias objects
+- Alias state IDs (aliasedBy) that reference a target

-- Both simple and complex alias configurations
+Both simple and complex alias configurations are supported, so batch results may include original states plus their alias targets and aliasedBy states.

 ## Usage Patterns